 A Real-Life Example: Test Scores

-One of the most controversial examples of little data are standardized school tests.
-The data is homogenous and straightforward (if time consuming) to collect.
+One of the most controversial examples of little data is standardized school tests.
+The data is homogenous and straightforward (if time-consuming) to collect.
 The naïve analysis is trivial (average score by grade and school).
 The response is complex and fraught with challenges.

 In 2010, an elementary school near my house was labeled as failing according to the No Child Left Behind law.
 A majority of the students were from refugee and immigrant families.
 Many didn’t speak English at home, which certainly posed a challenge for the school.

 The metric, test scores didn’t determine what action was called for but made clear there was a problem.
 The district responded by bringing in a new principal and new teachers, and a concerted effort was undertaken to improve performance.
 After four years, the performance of the school went from one of the worst schools in the state to only a bit worse than the average school.
 The little data approach showed that by the metrics we use, the interventions improved the performance.